-The Field Research Project is designed to allow a student to engage in original research, working in close contact with an individual faculty member who will act as the research advisor, and to bring that research to fruition in the form of a final written and oral research report.
-In this way, the student will have the opportunity to participate in formal, scholarly communication.
+The Independent Research Project is designed to allow you to engage in original research, working in close contact with an individual faculty member who will act as the Research Project Advisor, and to bring that research to fruition in the form of a final written and oral research report.
+In this way, you will have the opportunity to participate in formal, scholarly communication.

 The components of the research project will include:

-Normally, a student will be assigned a faculty member at Umbra as his/her Research Project advisor.
-However, depending on the topic under development, the student may also work closely with an Italian scholar based in Perugia (either at the University of Perugia or at an independent research institution or foundation).
-Students may also select a faculty member from their home institution to act as their Research Project advisor, gaining approval from that advisor for the particular research topic and arranging correspondence with the advisor prior to participation in the program.
+You will be assigned an Umbra faculty member as your Research Project Advisor.
+However, depending on the topic, you may also work closely with an Italian scholar based in Perugia (either at the University of Perugia or at an independent research institution or foundation).
+You may also select a faculty member from your home institution to act as your advisor for the particular research topic and arranging correspondence prior to participation in the program.

-At the end of the semester, the student will submit his/her final written research report (normally 30 to 40 pages long) for evaluation by his/her Research Project advisor.
-The student will also participate along with other research and independent study students in a poster presentation event, highlighting the final results of the various projects undertaken during the semester.
+At the end of the semester, you will submit your final written research report (average of 30-40 pages) for evaluation by your Research Project Advisor.
+You will also participate along with other research and independent study students in a presentation event, highlighting the final results of the various projects undertaken during the semester.